autowarefoundation/autoware/tools/simulator_test/simulator_compatibility_test/README.md

 - test_morai_sim

 1. test_base provides shared methods for testing.
 Other test codes are created based on functions defined here.
 2. test_sim_common_manual_testing provides the most basic functions.
-Any simualtor can be tested using codes here.
+Any simulator can be tested using codes here.
 However, to make these codes usable with any simulators, the codes do not include any features for test automation.
 3. test_morai_sim is an automated version of test_sim_common_manual_testing for MORAI SIM: Drive.
 Thus it includes 'MORAI SIM: Drive'-specific codes.
-Users of the other simulators may create similar version for thier simulator of interest.
+Users of the other simulators may create similar version for their simulator of interest.

 ## Test Procedures for test_sim_common_manual_testing